ethereum/web3.py/docs/providers.rst

       will be passed onto each http/https POST request made to your node.
     * ``session`` allows you to pass a ``requests.Session`` object initialized as desired.
+    * ``exception_retry_configuration`` is an instance of the :class:`~web3.providers.rpc.utils.ExceptionRetryConfiguration`
+      class which allows you to configure how the provider should handle exceptions when making certain requests.
+Setting this to ``None`` will disable exception retries.

     .. code-block:: python